Transparent dark purple Travel Guide by Insurte logo

 If you're looking to spend more than 90 days in Italy, you will most likely need to apply for the appropriate Italian long stay visa.

-However, if you're a US, UK, or Canadian citizen (among many others), you will need to obtain a visa before enjoying months under the Tuscan sun.
+If you're a US, UK, or Canadian citizen (among many others), you will need to obtain a visa before enjoying months under the Tuscan sun, or whatever it is you're planning to do.

-There are many different types of visas depending on what you're planning to do in Italy, such as work, study, or reunite with a family member.
+There are many different types of visas depending on what you're planning to do in Italy.
+There are even ones available for tourists who want a long vacation away.

 Types of long stay visas for Italy